JSON++ Terminology

 Priority from highest to lowest: current object → first parent → … → last parent.

-The including object provides initial values; the included fragments are applied on top, overriding those values.
+The including object provides the starting values; the included fragments are then applied on top, overriding those values.

 When multiple fragments are listed, later entries in the $includes array take precedence over earlier ones.